 You’ve recently experienced Poetica’s first few botanical essential oil blends, is there a particular scent that speaks to you?

 They are all so unique in aroma and I enjoy having them part of my daily rituals.
-I resonate the most with Soleil.
+I resonate the most with the Lemon Myrtle & Cardamom fragrance.
 Its earthy scent heightens the feeling of being in nature.

 What forms of art move you?